AppUU/react-native-vrplayer/README.md

 import com.zjiaxin.vrvideo.RNVRVideoPackage;
 ```

-Add the `ReactVideoPackage` class to your list of exported packages.
+Add the `RNVRVideoPackage` class to your list of exported packages.

 ```java
 @Override